Learn how to make this overnight bagel recipe with a step by step video

 Instructions

-- In a small saucepan, warm water over medium-low heat until it reaches 110°F on an instant-read thermometer.
-Transfer water to a medium bowl.
-Whisk in the yeast and 17 grams of molasses until both are dissolved.
+- In a small saucepan, warm water over medium-low heat until it reaches 110°F (43°C) on an instant-read thermometer.
+Transfer water to a medium bowl, and whisk in yeast and 1 tablespoon (17 grams) of molasses until both are dissolved.
 Allow the mixture to sit until it’s foamy on top, about 5 minutes.

-- Turn oven to 200°F. Place the dough in a clean bowl and cover with plastic wrap.
-Allow the dough to rise on top of the warm oven (not in the oven) for 60 - 90 minutes until it’s nearly doubled in size.
+- Turn oven to 200°F (93°C).
+Place the dough in a clean bowl, and cover with plastic wrap.
+Allow the dough to rise on top of the warm oven (not in the oven) for 60 - 90 minutes, until it’s nearly doubled in size.

 - While the dough is rising, prepare two baking sheets generously sprinkled with cornmeal.
 Set aside.

 - Punch down the risen dough a few times to release some of the gas that formed.
 On a clean, unfloured surface, remove the dough from the bowl.
-Using a bench scraper, divide the dough into pieces weighing about 113g each.
+Using a bench scraper, divide the dough into pieces weighing about 4 ounces (113 g) each.

 - Securely cover the bagels with plastic wrap.
 Allow dough to proof overnight in the refrigerator for 12 - 18 hours.

 - Arrange the oven racks to the upper and lower thirds of the oven.
-Place a pizza stone on each of the racks, then heat oven to 450°F. Allow the oven and pizza stones to preheat for at least 30 minutes.
+Place a pizza stone on each of the racks, then heat oven to 450°F (230°C).
+Allow the oven and pizza stones to preheat for at least 30 minutes.

 - Fill a large dutch oven about halfway full with lukewarm water.
 Remove the bagels from the refrigerator.
 They will have puffed up slightly overnight.
 To test that the bagels have proofed long enough, gently place the bagel on the lukewarm water.
 If it floats, the bagels are ready to go.
 Pat the bagel dry and return it back to the covered baking sheets until the water begins to boil.
 If it sinks, the dough needs more time to proof.
 Remove baking sheets from the refrigerator and allow the bagels to sit at room temperature, still covered, until they float.
 Check every 15 minutes until they float.